 Jail Facilities – Once an outbreak occurs in a congregate facility, like jails, it is extremely difficult to control.
 Staff are following CDC and State Public Health recommended guidelines to address any new contributing factors as they arise with safety and efficiency being top priority.

 COVID-19 Data – will be updated on a weekly basis.

 As of 07/21/2021:

 Please refer to the following website for the most up to date court information, https://www.saccourt.ca.gov

 Civil Bureau front counter will be closed until further notice.
-All documents can be placed in the drop box located outside the public access door (Eviction paperwork will not be processed at this time).
+All documents can be placed in the drop box located outside the public access door.
 Any question’s concerning the civil process should be directed to (916) 875-2665.